 How the VED tax system works

-The new Vehicle Excise Duty (VED) rates kicked in from 1 April 2017 with wide-ranging changes to what motorists will pay in the first year and annually thereafter.
+The latest Vehicle Excise Duty (VED) rates kicked in from 1 April 2017 with wide-ranging changes to what motorists pay in the first year and annually thereafter.

-Spend £40,000-plus on a car, and you’ll also have to pay £310 a year on top of your standard VED tax for the five years after that first year of registration.
-That even applies to zero-emissions models until April 2020, after which they were exempted from the surcharge.
+Spend £40,000-plus on a car, and you’ll also have to pay £355 a year on top of your standard VED tax for the five years after that first year of registration.
+This even applied to zero-emissions models until April 2020, after which they were exempted from the surcharge.

-It’s worth noting that these new VED rates will only apply to vehicles bought after the 1 April deadline.
+It’s worth noting that these VED rates only apply to vehicles registered on or after 1 April 2017.
 Anything purchased before that date will fall into the old system.

 What about hydrogen fuel cell vehicles?

 Our tax busters round-up only features EVs, but don’t forget about fuel-cell vehicles.
-Hydrogen cars like the Toyota Mirai and Honda Clarity FCV are also zero-emissions and will be exempt from VED under the new system.
+Hydrogen powered cars such as the Toyota Mirai are also zero-emissions, so are exempt from VED under the current system.

 Read more of our best car recommendations...